DavidMChan/mysfire/README.md

-# Swiftly - Load data faster than light :)
+# Mysfire - Load data faster than light :)

-Swiftly takes the headache out of writing dataset and data loader code for pytorch (that you usually repeat time and time again).
-Swiftly encourages code reuse between projects when possible, and allows for easy extensibility when code reuse is impossible.
-Not only this, swiftly makes it easy to scale your datasets to hundreds of nodes, without thinking: cloud storage support is built in (and easy to extend), making it a powerful tool when going from your local laptop to your public or private cloud.
+Mysfire takes the headache out of writing dataset and data loader code for pytorch (that you usually repeat time and time again).
+Mysfire encourages code reuse between projects when possible, and allows for easy extensibility when code reuse is impossible.
+Not only this, mysfire makes it easy to scale your datasets to hundreds of nodes, without thinking: cloud storage support is built in (and easy to extend), making it a powerful tool when going from your local laptop to your public or private cloud.

 ## Installation

-Install this library with pip - `pip install swiftly`
+Install this library with pip - `pip install mysfire`

 ## Tour

-Each swiftly dataset is composed of three components:
+Each mysfire dataset is composed of three components:
 1. A definition describing the types of data (and preprocessing steps) in each column of your tabular file.
 Usually, this is just the header of your CSV or TSV file.
 2. A tabular data store (usually just a CSV or TSV file, but we can load tabular data from S3, SQL or any other extensible columnular store)
 3. A set of processors for processing and loading the data.
-For most common data types, these processors are built in, but we recognize that every dataset is different, so we make it as easy as possible to add new processors, or download third party processors from the swiftly community hub.
+For most common data types, these processors are built in, but we recognize that every dataset is different, so we make it as easy as possible to add new processors, or download third party processors from the mysfire community hub.

-Let's look at a hello-world swiftly dataset:
+Let's look at a hello-world mysfire dataset:
 ```tsv
 # simple_dataset.tsv
 class:int   data:npy